 To facilitate the exploration of the information in The municipality in figures, Idescat has created a Catalan municipalities indicators dataset on the Google Public Data Explorer platform.
-Considering the strength, flexibility and complexity of this data visualisation tool, along with the fact that it is a project in development (within Google Labs), there is probably a need for a guide to help users to take full advantage of its functionality, and also to avoid the most frequent problems.
+Considering the strength, flexibility and complexity of this data visualisation tool, there is probably a need for a guide to help users to take full advantage of its functionality, and also to avoid the most frequent problems.
 The following is a presentation of solutions for common problems and examples of the charts that this tool can be used to generate.

 The Google Public Data Explorer shows metrics (farms, fleet of vehicles, Gross disposable household income…) and dimensions (age group, asset type, birth place…).
 If you select a dimension, such as "sex", you will see all of the metrics broken down by sex.
 If you choose a metric, such as "registered unemployment", you must select a municipality (Location) and can show the evolution in that municipality of registered unemployment by sex (line chart) or the distribution of its components (bar chart).

 If rather than starting by selecting a dimension, you select a metric, such as "population", you can represent its municipal (bar chart) or spatial (map chart) distribution, its relation with another metric (scatter plot) or its evolution in your chosen municipalities (line chart).
 You can also filter the chosen metric by a category (for example, "women") of a dimension ("sex") and represent the same charts for a filtered metric ("female population").

 Catalonia has more than 900 municipalities: sometimes, the representation of such a large amount of information can temporarily collapse the browser.
 In the case of Internet Explorer, you may receive a warning asking you whether you want to stop the execution of the charts’ script.
 If you stop it, the chart will never be generated.
 Always answer that you do not want to stop the execution of the script.